StarTeamNexus/Star-Recode/README.md

 # Star
 A Simple, Fast, and Easy Unblocked Gaming Site<br />
 **<br />Please Note the Following<br />
-This Project was fully custom-made with no AI, but AI was used to help create some parts of the code/AI was used to help make stuff and will be credited within the code<br />
+This Project was fully custom-made with no AI, but AI was used to help create some parts of the code/AI was used to help make stuff and will be credited within the code.
+The Code also might be fully AI but will be reworked<br />
 This Was Made Multiple Times in the past, so this might not be great.
 This is likely not the final product<br />
 This Was Made with little to no experience with HTML, CSS, and JS<br />
 This Site might not be good or great as it is still in the works<br />